 Not All Impulsive

-Having numerous charged off credit accounts had lots of negative repercussions for many years though.
-It takes about seen years for those things to fall off your credit report, and life was hard for those years.
+Destroying my credit had lots of negative repercussions for many years.
+It takes about seven years for settled accounts and charge offs to fall off your credit report, and life was hard for those years.
 It was hard to rent a nice place with such a poor credit history.
-I had to pay higher interest rates on any loans I tried to take out.
+I had to pay higher interest rates on any loans I tried to take out, such as a new car loan.
 I couldn’t even consider buying a home.

 Helping Future Melanie

 I’m glad that I finally dug my way out and that all those negative statements are off of my report.
-I currently have a healthy credit report, and a much healthier relationship with future Melanie.
-Instead of thinking “well that’s future Melanie’s problem”, I think “How can I help future Melanie?” and life has been much better.
+I still maintain a bit of credit card debt (unfortunately every time I get it close to paid off, I have another emergency).
+But instead of thinking “well that’s future Melanie’s problem”, I think “How can I help future Melanie?”.
+I think about those things before pulling out my credit card, and life has been better.